OULibraries/islandora_embed/README.md

 This module requires the following modules/libraries:

-* The oEmbed Core and oEmbed Provider from https://www.drupal.org/project/oembed *
+* oEmbed Core and oEmbed Provider from https://www.drupal.org/project/oembed *

 You're likely to want to be able to specify an appropriate display for oEmbeded content.
 There are a number of ways to do this, but we'll assume here that you're using [ThemeKey](https://www.drupal.org/project/themekey) and a minimal theme like [Entity iframe theme](https://www.drupal.org/project/entity_iframe_theme).